 Hello Wauwatosa Catholic Families!
 Here is a little about me.
 I was raised in a small town of Spring Green, Wisconsin.
 I grew up on a farm where we raised cattle, pigs, and grew many different types of crops!
 It was such a fun experience!
 I moved to Milwaukee almost five years ago and have loved every minute of it.
 In my free time, I love to cook and bake, hang out with my friends and family, and travel.
 I received my Elementary Education degree from Wisconsin Lutheran College.
-This will be my second year of teaching first grade and my first year at Wauwatosa Catholic!
+This will be my second year of teaching at Wauwatosa Catholic!
 I love learning and exploring new things!
 I cannot wait to share my love for learning with all of you!

 Personal Goal: My personal goals for teaching include creating a safe, respectful, and responsible learning environment for all students.
 Where they feel comfortable to share and express their creativity amongst themselves and their peers.
 Another way in making students feel comfortable is through encouragement and positive reinforcement.
 I teach students to be respectful of others and themselves, the use of manners, and an understanding that they will grow socially, emotionally, spiritually, and academically throughout the school year.
 I aspire to teach students in an engaging manner where they can see how topics we are studying are relevant to the world and/or our daily lives.
 This year I will work towards becoming acclimated with Wauwatosa Catholic, be part of many community, church, and school events, and to continue to build positive relationships.